bitovi/academy/src/react/11-state.md

 ## What is state?

-In React, `state` is any data determining the presention of your components.
+In React, `state` is any data determining the presentation of your components.
 The value of a text box, whether or not a modal is open, and what page the app is currently showing are all potential examples of state.

 Using functional components, the `useState()` hook provides a value and setter capable of holding any data type.
 This allows us to hold simple variables such as: